Skip to main content

 • Liraglutide - older daily injection, generally less effective for weight loss than the weekly options.

 Compounded semaglutide and tirzepatide became widely available during the FDA-declared shortage of the brand-name products.
 With the shortage resolved, compounded versions are increasingly subject to regulatory scrutiny, and quality varies substantially by compounding pharmacy.
-We discuss this honestly with patients who are using compounded versions.
+We discuss this openly with patients who are using compounded versions.

-What the data actually shows
+What the data shows

 The pivotal trials (STEP for semaglutide, SURMOUNT for tirzepatide) show: